YoussefKhaled03/simple_shell/README.md

-hope it goes well :)
+hope it goes well ^-^

+feel free to check the AUTHORS file